-$lexploration{ij} = c + b_1 lland_i + b_2 econfreedom_i + b_3 lpopulation_i + b_4 ldistance{ij} + \mathcal{E}{ij}$.
-(3)where $lexploration{ii} = ln(exploration{ii})$, $exploration{ii}$ is exploration investments in country i funded by country j; geology is the geological potential measure; investment is the investment environment measure, $lpopulation_i = ln(population_i)$, $ldistance{ii} = ln(distance{ii})$ is the logtransformed distance between countries i and j^4 , $\varepsilon{ij} \sim N[0, \sigma^2]$, i denotes a receiving country, j represents a funding country.
-In the analysis of funding countries, I examine exploration investments abroad5.
-The results of model (3) regressions for three top overseas funding countries (Canada, Australia, and United Kingdom)6 are provided in Table 4.
+$lexploration{ii} = c + b_1 lland_i + b_2 econfreedom_i + b_3 lpopulation_i + b_4 ldistance{ii} + \mathcal{E}{ii} \quad .$ (3)

+where $lexploration{ij} = ln(exploration{ij})$, $exploration{ij}$ is exploration investments in country i funded by country j; geology is the geological potential indicator; investment is the investment climate indicator, $lpopulation_i = ln(population_i)$, $ldistance{ij} = ln(distance{ij})$ is the log-transformed distance between countries i and j6, $\varepsilon{ij} \sim N[0,\sigma^2]$, i denotes a receiving country, j represents a funding country.
+In the analysis of funding countries, I examine exploration investments abroad7.
+The results of model (3) regressions for three top overseas funding countries (Canada, Australia, and United Kingdom)8 are provided in Table 4.
 These three countries accounted for 69.21% of the total exploration budgets in 2006.
 Canadian mining companies allocated budgets for exploration in 74 foreign countries, Australian companies - in 57 countries, the U.K. companies - in 59 countries.
 The geological potential and distance coefficients are significant in the Canadian, Australian, and UK regressions.
 The negative signs of the distance coefficient in the Canadian and Australian regressions suggest that the Canadian and Australian mining companies prefer to conduct exploration in geographical proximity.
 The investment climate (index of economic freedom) is significant only for the Canadian mining companies.
 The country size (population) coefficient is insignificant in three regressions.
 Thus, the three top funding countries invest more in countries with better geological potential.
 The Canadian and Australian companies invest more in countries which are closer geographically.
 The UK mining companies do not mind explorations in distant countries.
 The investment climate matters for the Canadian companies but does not play a role for the Australian and UK companies.
 The three countries are not concerned with host countries sizes.